lmas/thesis/thesis.typ

 Extra thanks to the company for providing the hardware.

 It has been great bouncing ideas and getting grilled on the theory, guys. \
-I enjoyed working with you both.

-- #metadata.author, \
+#metadata.author, \
-	Luleå in July, 2025
+Luleå in August, 2025.

 #pagebreak()